adamharrison/liquid-cpp/README.md

 ### Partial

 * Togglable extra features, such as real operators, parentheses, etc..
+(This is in, but not togglable).
 * Line accurate, and helpful error messages.
 (Some are accurate and helpful, others are not).
 * Significant speedup over ruby-based liquid.
-(Need to do benchmarks)
+(Need to do benchmarks; seems like a minimum of a 6-fold speedup over regular Liquid)
 * Ability to step through and examine the liquid AST.
 (AST is generated, but no mechanisms to step through yet)
 * Full test suite that runs all major examples from Shopify's doucmentation.
 (Test suite runs some examples, but not all).
+* Extremely easy to embed in other libraries, software, and langauges.
+Possiblilty of having it as a header-only library.
+(Emebedding easy; header-only, not yet).
+* Fully featured `extern "C"` interface for easy linking to most scripting languages.
+OOB bindings for both Ruby and Perl will be provided, that will act as drop-in replacements for `Liquid` and `WWW::Shopify::Liquid`.
+(Ruby, but not Perl yet).

 ### TODO